 Public Works

 The City of Coral Springs Public Works Department provides essential services to approximately 125,000 city residents, including fleet, facilities maintenance, streets, landscaping and utilities.
-The department also manages the solid waste franchise agreement with Waste Pro and other major city-wide contracts.
+The department also manages the solid waste franchise agreement with Coastal and other major city-wide contracts.

 Department Head